Websites for Dentists: 21 Qualities of the Best Dental Websites

 15. Social Sharing Buttons

-Linking to your social media accounts can help your website get a higher number of social media signals, which some have argued play a role in how well your website will rank.
+Linking to your dental practice social media accounts can help your website get a higher number of social media signals, which some have argued play a role in how well your website will rank.
 The more popular your brand is on social media, the more quality backlinks you will have.

-Park 56 Dental does great at this.
+ADA New Dentist Blog does great at this.
 They have social buttons prominently at the top of their site, and social sharing options for each of their blog posts:

 An average of 30,000 sites are hacked into every day.
 If your site is compromised or unprotected, Google may penalize you or even blacklist your site, and security breaches can hurt your relationships with your patients.